Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Related Work

 \subsection{Failure handling in P2P System}

-Samant and Bhattacharyya \cite{samant2004topology} examined the impact of node failure on the accessibility of resources on P2P networks.
-Their work examined how search efforts, the topology of the network and redundant resources can influence accessibility when various level node failures take place.
-Vanthournout and Deconinck \cite{vanthournout2004building} proposed three strategies to realise the use of self-organisation mechanisms for failure handling and failure detection.
+Samant and Bhattacharyya \cite{samant2004topology} examine the impact of node failure on the accessibility of resources on P2P networks.
+Their work examines how search efforts, topology of the network and redundant resource can influence accessibility when various level node failure takes place.
+Vanthournout and Deconinck \cite{vanthournout2004building} proposed three strategies to realise \ignore{this: the use of a small-world topology,} the use of self- organisation mechanisms for failure handling and failure detection. \ignore{, and the use of cross-partition pointers to deal with network partitions}.

-Lin et al. \cite{lin2007fault} presented an efficient fault-tolerant approach for the super-peers of peer-to-peer (P2P) file-sharing systems.
-Mawlood-Yunis et al. \cite{mawlood2010p2p} identified the disconnection failure problem, due to temporary semantic mapping faults, and proposed a game theory based Fault Tolerant Adaptive Query Routing (FTAQR) algorithm to resolve it.
+Lin et al. \cite{lin2007fault} presented an efficient fault-tolerant approach for the super-peers of peer-to-peer (P2P) file-sharing systems. \ignore{In the super-peer based P2P file-sharing system, peers are organised into multiple groups.
+Each group has a special peer called a super-peer to serve the regular peers within the group.
+In this hierarchical architecture, if the super-peer departs (fails), any file queries to its regular serving peers cannot be delivered.
+In their proposed approach, a multiple publication technique to make each regular peer logically connect with two or more super peers in other groups is suggested.} Mawlood-Yunis et al. \cite{mawlood2010p2p} identify the disconnection failure problem, due to temporary semantic mapping faults, and propose an game theory based Fault Tolerant Adaptive Query Routing (FTAQR) algorithm to resolve it. \ignore{To identify the problem, the work used a simulation model of SP2P systems.
+The Fault Tolerant Adaptive Query Routing (FTAQR) algorithm, which was proposed to resolve the problem, is an adaptation of the generous tit-for-tat method originally developed in evolutionary game theory.}